cogitosys/python-defuse-the-bomb/README.md

 # Acknowledgements

-This exercise is based off the binary bomb lab from CMU (obviously adapted to Python).
+This exercise is conceptually based off the binary bomb lab from CMU (obviously adapted to Python).

 # License